Hydropower & reservoir management

 The accuracy of these models can be improved upon with detailed satellite-derived digital elevation maps of drainage basins and observations of related variables such as land classification and soil moisture.

-Optical Earth Observation data are already used to monitor snow coverage in concert with ground observation.
+Optical Earth observation data are already used to monitor snow coverage in concert with ground observation.
 However its use on an operational basis remains limited by the presence of clouds.
-But radar instruments like those on ESA's ERS and Envisat spacecraft can greatly supplement the amount of snow cover gathered, because they can see through clouds and also darkness.
+But radar instruments can greatly supplement the amount of snow cover gathered, because they can see through clouds and also darkness.